 Now the promises were spoken to Abraham and to his seed.
 He does not say, “And to seeds,” as referring to many, but rather to one, “And to your seed,” that is, Christ.
 (Galatians 3:16 NASB)

-When some Greek men desired to see Jesus, He explains that you cannot see Him in reality until after His death, burial, and resurrection.
-Jesus compared this to the planting of a seed in the soil which dies and then grows to produce seed-bearing fruit.
+When some Greek men desired to see Jesus, He explained that you cannot see Him in reality until after His death, burial, and resurrection.
+Jesus compared this to planting a seed in the soil, which dies and grows to produce seed-bearing fruit.

 Now some Greeks were among those who had gone up to worship at the feast.
 So these approached Philip, who was from Bethsaida in Galilee, and requested, “Sir, we would like to see Jesus.”
 Philip went and told Andrew, and they both went and told Jesus.
 Jesus replied, “The time has come for the Son of Man to be glorified.
 I tell you the solemn truth, unless a kernel [i.e., the seed](2) of wheat falls into the ground and dies, it remains by itself alone.
 But if it dies, it produces much grain [i.e., seeds](2).
 (John 12:20-24 NET)